Sivas Cumhuriyet University

-Sivas Cumhuriyet University (Sivas Cumhuriyet Üniversitesi) is a public university established in the Sivas Province of Turkey in 1973 at the 50th anniversary of Republic of Turkey.
+Sivas Cumhuriyet University (Sivas Cumhuriyet Üniversitesi) is a public university established in the Sivas, Turkey in 1973 at the 50th anniversary of Republic of Turkey.
 The main campus of the university is located 5 km away from Sivas city center, settled in an area of 2,720 acre by Kızılırmak River.
 The campus is the fifth largest university campus in Turkey.

 The university offers lectures, educational opportunities, cultural and sportive activities to more than 50,000 undergraduate, postgraduate and doctorate students by 2435 academic staff, cultural and sportive facilities, and libraries.

+Academics

+Cumhuriyet University accepts students to 15 faculties, 5 institutes, 13 vocational schools and 4 separate departments attached to the university presidency in the main campus.

 The university uses both a 0–100 point grade scale and a relative grading scale.

-Academics

-Cumhuriyet University accepts students to 15 faculties (comparable to colleges), 5 institutes, 13 vocational schools and 4 separate departments attached to the university presidency in the main campus.

 The academic units and the programs are listed below;